Wainwright in Lakeland

 In 1988, Wainwright signed all remaining unnumbered copies.

-Not all signatures were in the same location
+Not all signatures were in the exact location

 From top to bottom:

-Wainwright in Lakeland faux leather, numbered and signed, Westmorland Gazette1983
+Wainwright in Lakeland numbered and signed, W.Gazette 1983

 Back to top of page